 There are two main types of business finance:

-Debt finance is when you borrow money from a lender, such as a bank or an investor, and agree to repay the loan with interest.
+Debt finance is when you borrow money from a lender (like a bank or investor) and agree to repay it with interest.
+This can take the form of:

-Calculating How Much Finance Your Small Business Needs
+How to Calculate the Finance Your Small Business Needs

 It’s important to have a good understanding of your financial needs before you start looking for financing.
 This will help you determine how much money you need to raise and what type of financing is best for you.

-- The amount of money you need to start your business
+Startup costs – What you need to launch your business

-- The amount of money you need to sustain your business
+Operating costs – What you need to sustain your business

 Once you have a good understanding of your financial needs, you can start exploring the different financing options available to your small business.